 Honours has also given me two fantastic opportunities to put my name out there, the first being, being able to submit an abstract into the Dietitians Association of Australia conference and working on a publication, which I am intending to submit at the end of the year (hopefully!)

-The amount of doors that have been opened during my Honours year – make all that hard work worthwhile and it is something you should consider if you’re looking to further your career and open a world of new doors.
+The number of doors that have been opened during my Honours year – make all that hard work worthwhile and it is something you should consider if you’re looking to further your career and open a world of new doors.

 What I have learnt?